 Antibiotic effects of natural medicines

 All organisms face a continuous onslaught of microbes from the environment.
 It is therefore not surprising that plants, fungi and animals contain poisons called antibiotics.
-An exception is not a human being: On the surface of the skin and mucous membranes, we exclude β-defensins, which are our natural antibiotics, effective against most bacteria.
-It is not a question of whether or not natural medicines contain or contain effective antibiotics - since penicillins and cephalosporins are of mushroom origin, gramicidin S, streptomycin, tetracycline, erythromycin, chloramphenicol, and many other antibiotics are bacterial and synthetic antibiotics based on natural patterns.
+An exception is not a human being: We release β-defensins on the surface of the skin and mucous membranes, which are our natural antibiotics that are effective against most bacteria.
+It is not a question of whether or not natural medicines contain or contain effective antibiotics - since penicillins and cephalosporins are fungal, gramicidin S, streptomycin, tetracycline, erythromycin, chloramphenicol and many other antibiotics are bacterial and synthetic antibiotics based on natural patterns.
 The question is when famous antibiotics are all natural, so why is herbal infection treatment so bad?

 Why is the herbal treatment of infections so bad?

-I say this is because the typical, casual, teaser approach of herbalists and their patients, who have been successful in treating and preventing non-infectious diseases, is absolutely inappropriate in the treatment of microbial infections .
+I say this is because the typical, casual, teaser approach of the herbalists and their patients, which is celebrating success in the treatment and prevention of non-infectious diseases, is absolutely inappropriate for the treatment of microbial infections .
 The major difference between infectious and noninfectious diseases is that the pathogens of the infections are subject to evolution.
-Fighting microbes resembles a warrior: A new weapon must defeat the enemy before it develops the weapon.
+Fighting with microbes resembles a war: A new weapon must defeat the enemy before the latter develops the weapon.
 And the evolution of microbes is very fast, so the healer has about 3 weeks of infection to kill the enemy - then (if he still lives) he can claim old weapons as obsolete and replace new ones.
 I say that in the treatment of infections, the wart-like approach to the herbal industry must replace the discipline of standardized drug forms and the strict dosage typical of antibiotic use in Western medicine.
-When patients drink what they want, when they want, and how much they want, it can not be surprising that the thymus and sage for the plague and chlamydia disease do not.
+When patients drink what they want, when they want and want, they can not be surprised that the thymus and sage for the plague and chlamydia disease do not.
 Especially when the long generations of our healing ancestors have tried it for them ...

 Because the ginseng modelgen adaptogen is not suitable for the treatment of acute microbial infections, a purplish chamomile typically used in North America to treat infections and injuries serves as an example of a typical antimicrobial adaptogen.
 According to the Hudson2012ape overview, traditional thalamus indications include influenza , respiratory tract infections , dental pain, urinary and sexually transmitted infections, ulcers, burns, skin infections, insect stings, allergies and rheumatic fever.
 The same review refers to the presence of specific antibacterial and antiviral effects in this herb.
 In recent years, endophytic bacteria and fungus fungi that live within the plant's tissues (probably as nitrifying bacteria living inside the root of the legume) have been reported to be at least part of its antibiotic effects ( Maida2016aib , Carvalho2016mpd ).